-This finding follows the assertion of Fogarty (2005, p.153), who said that "The news media have a penchant for emphasizing the negative when the economy is performing poorly."
-Further, in his findings, Fogarty (2005) discovered the prevalence of negative stories over positive ones when the economy was doing poorly.
-This finding corroborates the results of the present research.
-One reason for this negativity is the fact that newspaper organizations are business outfits, and to sell their papers, stories that capture the interest of the public.
-Fogarty (2005, p.165) puts it clear that "one possible reason is that reporters and editors may emphasize the negative to pique the public's interest, thus attempting to maximize revenues from readership and viewership."
+This question aimed at identifying the direction the newspapers take in reporting economic recession.
+From 399 table four, the result show that out of the 243 stories analyzed, a majority of 134 (55%) were negative.
+The result 400 means that the direction of the reportage on the economic recession by the selected newspapers was negative.
+401 This is followed by 78(32%) stories, which were positive and 31(13%), which were neutral.
+This finding follows the 402 assertion of Fogarty (2005, p.153), who said that "The news media have a penchant for emphasizing the negative 403 when the economy is performing poorly."
+Further, in his findings, Fogarty (2005) discovered the prevalence of 404 negative stories over positive ones when the economy was doing poorly.
+This finding corroborates the results of 405 the present research.
+One reason for this negativity is the fact that newspaper organizations are business outfits, 406 407 and to sell their papers, stories that capture the interest of the public.
+Fogarty (2005, p.165) puts it clear that 408 "one possible reason is that reporters and editors may emphasize the negative to pique the public's interest, thus 409 attempting to maximize revenues from readership and viewership."